ZinxValkyria/ActionsGenerator/README.md

 - User-friendly interface for creating GitHub Actions YAML files.
 - Ability to customize various elements of the workflow.
-- Scalable infrastructure managed by Terraform.
+- Scalable infrastructure managed by tff.
 - Integrated monitoring and alerting for performance and reliability.

 ## Technologies